 Bond investors adjust a bond holding in accordance with changing interest rates to preserve and grow the value of a bond portfolio as measured by the market prices of its various bonds.

 When interest rates are likely to rise, the prices of all bonds are expected to fall, notes the Securities and Exchange Commission.
 Since bonds with lower coupon rates are more likely to have prices fall the most, investors may unload them for bonds with higher coupon rates that hold up better to a rising interest rate environment.

 Coupon Rates and Declining Interest Rates

-When interest rates are likely to decline, prices of all bonds are expected to rise and bond investors should add bonds that are most volatile with prices rising more than others.
-The lower the coupon rate, the more volatile the bond's price is.
-In a declining interest rate environment, bond investors should choose bonds with lower interest rates over bonds with higher interest rates, as bonds with higher interest rates are less volatile and rise less in prices.
+When interest rates decline, the prices of all bonds are expected to rise.
+In a declining interest rate environment, bond investors typically choose bonds with lower interest rates over bonds with higher interest rates, as bonds with higher interest rates are less volatile and rise less in price.

 If two bonds have the same maturity, the one with a lower coupon rate will be more volatile.
 It will take the investor longer to recoup the investment.
 Over this extended time period, the bond will be exposed to greater interest rate fluctuations, have a higher interest rate risk and pose greater risk to an investor’s personal finances.

 How Does Yield to Maturity Affect a Bond's Price?

 A bond's yield to maturity (YTM) is an estimated annual rate of return based on the idea that an investor buys in at market price and holds the bond until the security has reached its full value or maturity.
 It is related to a bond's coupon rate or the annual coupon because these two rates of return are equal when the bond's purchase price is its par value.